FIVB Women's Volleyball World Championship: History

+On 22 June 2023, Volleyball Calendar 2025–2028 approved by FIVB showed that World Championships are to be played biannually in odd years.
+The first reformed World Championships will be held in 2025 with 32 teams in new formula.

 Winners

 If the titles of the Women's World Championship are evenly distributed between European and non-Europeans national teams, the situation is quite different when nations are taken into account.
 Historically, four national teams dominated at the World Championships — Russia (formerly participated as Soviet Union), Japan, China and Cuba (except for Italy's single — and for many, unexpected — victory in 2002).
 However, at last tournaments, two national teams became triumphants for the first time — United States in 2014 and Serbia in 2018.

 The Soviets made a most impressive start by winning the first three editions of the tournament: 1952, 1956, 1960.
 They were halfway to making it four, since the following edition was to be played in Moscow.
 Former runners-up Japan, nevertheless, was the champions in 1962 and interrupted the winning streak, repeating the performance in 1967, when the Soviet Union national team did not participate.

 The teams faced each other again in 1970, and this time the Soviet Union beat their opponents to collect the gold.
 In the following edition, Japan took revenge and defeated the Soviet Union in straight sets.
 Then something extraordinary happened: the world watched astonished as a young Cuban squad left behind the two longtime rivals and secured the first important volleyball title for a continent other than Europe or Asia.

 The early 1980s saw the rise of a new Asian force: led by superstar Lang Ping, China stamped their mark on the World Championship's history by winning two editions in a row (1982 and 1986).
 They also made it to the finals in 1990, but were overpowered by the Soviet Union in their last participation at the competition.

 Cuba's 1978 title finally fructified in an aggressive style of play that virtually dominated the 1990s.
 Led by powerplayers Regla Torres, Mireya Luis and Regla Bell, the Caribbeans won the 1994 and 1998 editions of the World Championship, beating newbies as well as tradition rivals such as Russia and China.